m-Just/slate/source/index.html.md

   }
 ```

-When user is in game, the client should listen to database events, and the UI should
+When user is in game, the client should listen to game events, and the UI should
 respond to these events accordingly.
 Use `Server.ListenGameState` to listen.

 Parameter | Type | Description
 --------- | ---- | -----------
-handler   | void | The handler of game events.<br>Triggered every time the server game state changed.
+handler   | void | The handler of game events.<br>Triggered every time the server game state changes.
 uid       | string | The uid obtained on user sign-in.

 #### Response field (parameters passed to the handler):